How to get into the London Marathon

 How to get into the London Marathon – summary & intro

-I’ve run around 50 marathons, including around 20 Londons, so I’m often asked how to get in.
+I’ve run over 50 marathons, including around 20 Londons, so I’m often asked how to get in.

 Summary